kmdao/FacialRecognition/README.md

 ---

-Facial detection and recognition in Pycharm using SVD and eigenfaces.
+Facial detection and recognition in Python using SVD and eigenfaces.
 ## Data Sets

 ---